 |Slow||200 feet||2 miles||18 miles||Able to use Stealth|

 Difficult Terrain 5e

-However, on the mission, the adventurer faces some scary dense forest, steep-stair s, rubbles, all form of shallow bogs, undergrowth, deep swamps, mountains, and forms of 5e difficult terrain, that can impede their movement.
+However, during the mission, the adventurer will encounter some frightening dense forest, steep stairwells, rubbles, all types of shallow bogs, undergrowth, deep swamps, mountains, and other forms of 5e difficult terrain that will obstruct their movement.

-When moving in dnd 5e difficult terrain, you surely going to be moving at half speed, in difficult terrain, a single foot movement will cost you 2 other feet of speed.
+When moving in 5e difficult terrain, you will almost certainly be moving at half speed, as a single foot movement will cost you 2 other feet of speed.

-So by implication, in a difficult you’re wired to cover half of your normal distance in every move, the normal distance could be 1minute, 1hour, or 1month.
+As a result, in a difficult situation, you’re wired to cover half of your normal distance in every move, where normal distance can be a minute, hour, or month.